Low-Boom/EDU-Wind-Tunnel/README.md

 ## Acknowledgments
 - Jerrod H. for the Wind Tunnel Design
-- QuickPID Library by dlloydev
+- QuickPID Library by Dlloydev
+- sTune Library by Dlloydev
 - Adafruit for sensor libraries
 - Bolder Flight Systems for MS4525DO library
 - Arduino community for MBED support